 The platform also offers a tiered menu of Store subscriptions, where you can pay a monthly fee to get access to more promotional tools, additional free listings, and discounted fees.

-Regardless of your account type, the platform takes 10-12% of every sale you make, up to $750.
+Regardless of your account type, the platform takes 10-12% of every sale you make for most categories, up to $750 per item.

 It’s also important to note that if your item doesn’t sell, the listing fee is non-refundable and if you choose to re-list an item you’ll be charged again.